Courses may include

 These are some of the courses offered in this program.
 It is not a complete list and courses are subject to change in advance of the academic year.

-GDAA 1000 - Fundamentals of Spatial Data Analytics Projects
+GDAA 1000 - Fundamentals of Geospatial Data Analytics

 This course will focus on understanding the nature of analytical projects using spatial data.
 Learners will review past projects representing environmental, business-related, and other socio-economic applications.
 They will learn how to define the scope of a project, find sources of data, examine data quality, prepare data, find the most appropriate analytical tools, as well as document the procedures used and discuss results.
 Students will also learn how to perform some analytical operations such as using spatial analysis tools and statistical tests.
 They will acquire skills resulting from working with GIS and statistical software packages.